wolfgangasdf/reftool5/README.md

 * Copy selected articles' URLs to clipboard.
 * Copy selected articles' PDFs to a folder.
 * There is a `stack` topic with its own buttons to easily move / copy articles around or collect them.
-* There is an `ORPHANED` topic for articles not belonging to any topic.
-Don't misuse this as an "read later" folder.
+* Click on `Show orphans` to show articles not belonging to any topic.
+Don't misuse this as a "read later" tag.
 * Tools view: Extensive database information, checking for missing / orphaned document files, etc.
 * topics and documents are sorted alphanumerically, just use numbers to order them (000-first, 00-second, 01-third etc.).